PMDCollab/SpriteCollab/README.md

 :grey_question: Pending Submission
 :interrobang: Finished, with Pending Revision

-In the status list, the first column is Sprites, the second column is Emojis.
+In the status list, the first column is Overworld Sprites, the second column is Portraits.

 **MAIN WEBSITE**